MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServiceBus/vTrue/Set-AzureRmServiceBusTopic.md

 PS C:\> Set-AzureRmServiceBusTopic -ResourceGroup Default-ServiceBus-WestUS -NamespaceName SB-Example1 -TopicName SB-Topic_exampl1 -TopicObj $topicObj
 ```

-This example updates the specified topic with a new description in the specified namespace.
+Updates the specified topic with a new description in the specified namespace.
 This example updates the **EnableExpress** property to **true**.

 ## PARAMETERS